Bernese Oberland Switzerland travel guide 2026 - Eiger Mönch Jungfrau peaks

 The Bernese Oberland (Berner Oberland in German) is the alpine heartland of the Swiss canton of Bern, stretching from the shores of Lakes Thun and Brienz up through the Lauterbrunnen and Grindelwald valleys to the famous “big three” peaks: the Eiger (3,967m), Mönch (4,107m), and Jungfrau (4,158m).

-Key areas to know:
+Key areas you’ll want to know about:

 The 6 Must-See Highlights of the Bernese Oberland